-Remuneration of Directors (Excluding Audit and Supervisory Committee Members and Outside Directors)>
+and Outside Directors)>

-- The remuneration of directors (excluding Audit and Supervisory Committee Members and outside directors) consists of base remuneration, performance-linked remuneration (variable remuneration: short-term incentive), and stock-based remuneration (variable remuneration: long-term incentive) from the viewpoint of reflecting business performance and sharing value - Performance-linked remuneration is determined based on consolidated earnings while also taking into account the roles of each director and the business performance and accomplishments of the business of which he or she is in charge, etc. - For stock remuneration, the Board Incentive Plan Trust structure is used, MHI shares are issued, and remuneration is paid based on stock award points that are granted in accordance with the individual role of each director and the Company's business performance, etc. - · After revising the stock-based remuneration system through a resolution passed at the 94th Annual General Meeting of Shareholders, which was held on June 27, 2019, the standard for the remuneration of the Company's president was set at roughly 30% base remuneration, 40% performance-linked remuneration, and 30% stock-based remuneration (in the event that consolidated profit before income taxes reached ¥200 billion; calculated based on the fair value of stock award points granted during fiscal 2018), making for a remuneration structure in which the higher a director's position is, the greater his or her performance-linked remuneration will be. - The benchmark used to calculate performance-linked remuneration is profit from business activities.
-Profit from business activities was chosen so that the results of business operations are reflected in performance-linked stock remuneration.
-Starting in 2022, the benchmark was changed from pretax profit to profit from business activities, a major indicator used in business planning in order to further strengthen the link with business plans including the Medium-Term Business Plan. - The benchmark used to calculate stock-based remuneration is pretax profit.
-Pretax profit was chosen to incorporate the results of business operations inclusive of finance income/costs in stock-based remuneration - In fiscal 2022, the profit from business activities used in the calculation of performance-based remuneration for fiscal 2022 was ¥193.3 billion, compared to the target (initial forecast) of profit of ¥200 billion.
-The profit before income taxes for fiscal 2021 targeted for use (initial forecast) in the calculation of stock-based remuneration for fiscal 2022 was ¥130 billion and the actual amount was ¥173.6 billion.
+- The remuneration of directors (excluding Audit and Supervisory Committee Members and outside directors) consists of base remuneration, performance-linked remuneration (variable remuneration: short-term incentive), and stock-based remuneration (variable remuneration: long-term incentive) from the viewpoint of reflecting business performance and sharing value - Performance-linked remuneration is determined based on consolidated earnings while also taking into account the roles of each director and the business performance and accomplishments of the business of which he or she is in charge, etc. - For stock remuneration, the Board Incentive Plan Trust structure is used, MHI shares are issued, and remuneration is paid based on stock award points that are granted in accordance with the individual role of each director and the Company's business performance, etc. - The standard for the remuneration of the Company's president was set at roughly 30% base remuneration, 40% performance-linked remuneration, and 30% stock-based remuneration (in the event that consolidated profit from business activities reached ¥200 billion; calculated based on the fair value of stock award points granted during fiscal 2018), making for a remuneration structure in which the higher a director's position is, the greater his or her performance-linked remuneration will be. - The benchmark used to calculate performance-linked remuneration is consolidated profit from business activities.
+Consolidated profit from business activities was chosen so that the results of business operations are reflected in performance-linked stock remuneration. - The benchmark used to calculate stock-based remuneration is consolidated profit from business activities.
+Consolidated profit from business activities was chosen to incorporate the results of business operations in stock-based remuneration.
+Starting in fiscal 2023, the benchmark was changed from pretax profit to profit from business activities, a major indicator used in business planning in order to further strengthen the link with business plans including the Medium-Term Business Plan. - In fiscal 2023, the profit from business activities used in the calculation of performancebased remuneration for fiscal 2023 was ¥282.5 billion, compared to the target (initial forecast) of profit of ¥300 billion.
+The profit from business activities for fiscal 2022 targeted for use (initial forecast) in the calculation of stock-based remuneration for fiscal 2023 was ¥200 billion and the actual amount was ¥193.3 billion.

-Methods for Determining Each Type of Remuneration

-(Remuneration of directors who are not Audit and Supervisory Committee members [excluding outside directors])
+Methods for Determining Each Type of Remuneration (Remuneration of directors who are not Audit and Supervisory Committee members [excluding outside directors])

-Base remuneration: Standard amount based on position + Additional amount based on performance
+Base remuneration: Standard amount based on position + Additional amount based on